Updated May 23, 2023

-- The client or the customer suggests improvements and thus there are constant updates being added to it.
+- The client or the customer suggests improvements, and thus constant updates are being added to it.

 - The items in the backlog are organized and prioritized as per the customer’s needs.

 - It grows rapidly and is a documentation of the agile or scrum to-do list.

 - It contains no low-level tasks as the documentation becomes large and difficult to manage.

-Maintaining this backlog is very essential as with continuous updates and improvements in the backlog grows very rapidly.
+Maintaining this backlog is very essential as continuous updates and improvements in the backlog grow very rapidly.
 It is the responsibility of the product owner to review and maintain the product regularly to ensure this backlog is well organized and updated.
-The product owner must regularize these backlog before moving on to the next epic/iteration or phase.
-If the backlog is not defined and prioritized before the next work plan meeting it may lead to abort the next phase creating chaos and confusion.
+The product owner must regularize these backlogs before moving on to the next epic/iteration or phase.
+If the backlog is not defined and prioritized before the next work plan meeting, it may lead to abort the next phase creating chaos and confusion.
 Thus it becomes necessary for the product owner to review the product every day or every alternate day.

 - Maintaining this becomes necessary so that there is no confusion regarding the next task.
-It items on the backlog are not well organized before the next phase then it may lead to the abortion of the next stage.
+If items on the backlog are not well organized before the next phase, then it may lead to the abortion of the next stage.

-- Adhering the Backlog task is also important in order to complete the current task so that if other tasks and projects are creating disturbances or there are too many new items appearing on the Product and then addressing those items on the backlog becomes necessary.
+- Adhering to the Backlog task is also important to complete the current task.
+If other tasks and projects are creating disturbances or too many new items appear on the Product, then addressing those items on the backlog becomes necessary.

 - Dedicate on part of the backlog to the new improvements and ideas and the other to the bugs detected in the created product eliminating the hustles and dilemma.
-Assign an age limit to the ideas and scrap the ideas beyond that age limit to simplify this backlog.
+To simplify this backlog, assign an age limit to the ideas and scrap the ideas beyond that age limit.

 This has been a guide to Product Backlog.
-Here we discuss the purpose, Merit, key points, difference between Simple Task List and a Product Backlog, etc. You can also go through our other suggested articles to learn more –
+Here we discuss the purpose, Merit, key points, difference between a Simple Task List and a Product Backlog, etc. You can also go through our other suggested articles to learn more –